airpair/authoring-guide/post.md

 helping refine and evolve your posts.

 Publishing on AirPair is as much about learning through helping as learning through help.
-When deciding to publish here, you should be intersted in more than your own posts and either *(a)* be wanting to help others over (paid) live pair programming sessions or *(b)* already reviewing posts by others.
+When deciding to publish here, you should be interested in more than your own posts and either *(a)* be wanting to help others over (paid) live pair programming sessions or *(b)* already reviewing posts by others.